Hegra Station

-Hegra Station (Hegra stasjon) is a railway station on the Meråker Line in the village of Hegra in the municipality of Stjørdal in Trøndelag county, Norway.
+Hegra Station (Hegra stasjon) is a railway station on the Meråker Line in the village of Hegra in the Stjørdal Municipality in Trøndelag county, Norway.
 The station was opened on 17 October 1881 as Hegre.
-It received the current name on 1 June 1919, and has been unmanned since 1 March 1971.
+It received the current name on 1 June 1919, and has been unstaffed since 1 March 1971.

 It is served twice a day in each direction by SJ Norge.
 The station is located about 42 km from Trondheim and it sits at an elevation of 18.2 m above sea level.